 Here’s how to make a strawberry smoothie the easy way – with just strawberries and your choice of liquid. a basic recipe that combines fruit and liquid into a deliciously simple smoothie…

 - Wash 8-10 strawberries and remove the leafy green tops (or use ready-made frozen ones).

-- Place in a blender, with 120ml (½ cup) of cold dairy-free milk, orange juice, vegan vanilla yogurt or water (if you’re adding other ingredients, now is the time to do it).
+- Place in a blender, with 120ml (½ cup) of cold liquid (plant-based milk, orange juice, vegan vanilla yogurt or water).
+If you’re adding other ingredients, now is the time to do it.

 - Blend for 20-30 seconds until smooth and serve.